Traveling light and packing wisely

 So, how do you fit a whole trip's worth of luggage into a small backpack or suitcase?
 The answer simple; bring very little.

-To help, here is our own advice (with thanks to Rick Steves): Sicily Tour Packing Checklist
+To help, here is our own advice (adapted from Rick Steves): Sicily Tour Packing Checklist

 Look at each item you are bringing and instead of asking if you need it or not ask whether you can find it easily where you going.
-Don't pack for the worst-case scenario; pack for the best-case scenario and buy extras in an emergency.
+Don't pack for the worst-case scenario; pack for the best-case scenario and buy whatever else comes up when you need it.
 For example:

-Whether you're traveling for three weeks or three months, pack exactly the same.
-Bring light, wrinkle-free fabrics and prepare to wash them in the hotel sink, then roll them tightly in the hotel towel and squeeze out the last of the water, before hanging them up to dry.
+Whether you're traveling for a week or three months, pack exactly the same.
+Bring light, wrinkle-free fabrics that you can wash quickly in the hotel sink.
+Then roll them tightly in the hotel towel and squeeze out most of the moistuer, before hanging them up to dry.
 In most seasons, hung by the open window, on the balcony, or next to the air conditioning vent, they’ll be dry by morning.

 Dress elegantly yet casually.
-If you’re traveling with the Duchess of Windsor, you’re probably not on our tour (although we did host Linda Byrd Johnson once).
-On our tours no one will care if you are alternating between two pairs of slacks and two blouses.
+If you’re traveling with the Duchess of Windsor, you’re probably not on our tour (although we did host Linda Byrd Johnson and her entourage once).
+On our tours no one will notice if you’re alternating between two pairs of slacks and two blouses.
 If variety matters, you can mix them up and vary the look with a scarf or two.

-No need for bulky sweaters of jackets; if the weather is going to be cool (we'll notify you), bring a light jumper.
+No need for bulky sweaters of jackets; if the weather is going to be cool (late Oct-April), bring one or two light jumpers.
 Otherwise layer light garments for warmth.
-You can always buy a nice Italian sweater while traveling.
+If an abnormal chilly spell happens, or you decide to go up Mt.
+Etna, you can always buy a nice Italian maglione (jumper, pullover, or sweater), which will have a story to tell when you wear it back home.

-Best option for reading is to bring a Kindle or similar device.
-Otherwise bring one paperback and plan to trade it in at a hotel for another when you're done (most hotels have "leave a book/take a book" shelves in English).
+Best option for reading is to bring a Kindle or similar e-reader.
+Otherwise bring one paperback and plan to trade it in at a hotel for another when you're done (many hotels have "leave a book/take a book" shelves in English).
+Or, many bookstores in areas we are touring have selections in English, especially guidebooks and Sicilian classics.

 If you're struggling to get your things into one small suitcase, consider zipping them up into packing cubes, airless baggies, or a clothes compressor.
 Specifically designed folding boards (such as Eagle Creek's Pack-It Folder) help you fold and carry clothes with minimal wrinkling.
 For smaller items use packing cubes and mesh bags.
 Remember to leave some room for souvenirs!

 In short, in your travels you'll meet two kinds of tourists.
-Those who move about with ease, and those whose moment-by-moment travel experience is dominated by their luggage.
+Those who move about with ease, attention turned to where they are, and those whose moment-by-moment travel experience is dominated by their luggage.

 The Sicily Tour style is casual and simple.